leanlifestyle19-cmyk/BusBuddy/README.md

 **AI Helper not working**
 - The scripted (button-based) tree needs no API key and always works
-- Free-form and camera features need an Anthropic key in Settings → API Setup
+- Free-form and camera features need a Gemini key in Settings → API Setup

 **PIN forgotten**
 - Browser DevTools → Application → Local Storage → delete all `bb_` entries